 - Change your WordPress password to one with at least 10 characters using capital letters, numbers and symbols.
 Just for grins, check the strength of your password.
 If you have the typical 8-character password, it probably takes about 3 minutes for a hacker to guess it, whereas a 10-character password with 1 capital letter, 3 numbers and 2 symbols will take 58 years!
 If you are hesitating because you worry that you can’t keep up with passwords, then install Roboform to remember them for you.

-- Speaking of WordFence, this is a great plugin, not only to keep an eye on who is visiting your site, but also to scan your site for malware and to lock out people up to no good.
-Download the free version and if you suspect that your site is being targeted, then upgrade to the premium version.
+- There are two great plugins that can help with security — iThemes Security and Wordfence.
+These are great plugins, not only to keep an eye on who is visiting your site, but also to scan your site for malware and to lock out people up to no good.
+You can start out with the free version of either but you will probably want to upgrade for more security.

 - Keep your software updated including WordPress, themes and plugins — even ones that are not active.
 Hackers are busy trying to find “back doors” through software files on your server.
 Good software developers close those back doors as soon as possible by issuing updates.
 If you drag your feet or ignore these updates, your site will be vulnerable.
 Some people believe that if you have plugins that haven’t been activated, then no harm can be done.
 Not so!
 If you aren’t using certain plugins or themes (other than ones that come with WordPress), delete them.